wkh237/react-native-fetch-blob/README.md

 #### File Stream

-In `v0.5.0` we've added  `writeStream` and `readStream`, which allows you read/write data from file path.
+In `v0.5.0` we've added  `writeStream` and `readStream`, which allows your app read/write data from file path.
 This API creates a file stream, rather than convert whole data into BASE64 encoded string, it's handy when processing **large files**.

 But there're some differences between `readStream` and `writeStream` API.
 When calling `readStream` method, the file stream is opened immediately, and start to read data.